koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 };
 ```

-Now the test is passed!

-## Get an instance removed rootContainerInstance through ref
+## should be able to get an instance removed rootContainerInstance through ref

 This test checks the value through the `ref` prop.
 so we have to filter rootContainerInstance from an instance.